wso2/docs-apk/en/docs/get-started/quick-start-guide-with-cp.md

     If you need to setup APK 1.1.0 Enterprise version follow the steps specified in the [Install APK Enterprise](../setup/enterprise-install.md) section.

 !!!NOTE
-    If you follow this apporach you can not create API from Portal UI.
+    If you follow this approach you can not create API from Portal UI.
 If you need that apporach go to [Portal-Driven Design First](../quick-start-guide-as-gateway) section.

 ## Before you begin...